yyyyyyyyyy12138/PFSelect/README.md

 ```

 **Arguments:**
 - `snp_data`: Data frame containing SNP data where rows represent individuals (samples).
-This data frame can contain additional columns (such as demographic information or other covariates), but only columns with names starting with chr will be extracted and used in knockoff generation.
-Ensure that SNP columns are named with chromosome positions in the format chr:position.
+This data frame can contain additional columns (such as demographic information or other covariates), but only columns with names starting with "chr" will be extracted and used in knockoff generation.
+Ensure that SNP columns are named with chromosome positions in the format "chr:position...".

 #### `plot_pcs`